 If you want a tool that will automatically get you reimbursements from Amazon, then we recommend ‘Refund Genie‘ You can start using it for free and there are many other Amazon tools included with Helium 10.

-- 1. How to Get Amazon FBA Reimbursements for Lost or Damaged Inventory
+- 1. How to Get Amazon FBA Inventory Reimbursements

 - 2. How to Claim on FBA Items Refunded but Not Returned